frosch123/bananas2/docs/data.md

 # User accounts

-People can register to Bananas, if they want to do anything beyond what the annonymous user can do.
+People can register to Bananas, if they want to do anything beyond what the anonymous user can do.

 Bananas distinguishes "Persons" and "Accounts".